LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-with-liveperson-ai.md

     * **Content Source Name**: Enter a descriptive name for the knowledge base, e.g., “Technical Support FAQs.”
     * **Domain**: Select the name of the domain that contains the intents that you will associate with the articles.
 4. Click **Next**.
 5. Use the request headers, request parameters, and/or post body to fetch your content's metadata, and map it to LivePerson Knowledge Base.
 The request should return a list of articles, where each article contains a title and unique identifier.
-Sometimes, an identifier can be unique when combined with other parameters (language, etc.).
-You can optionally retrieve tags and a category for the articles as well.
+These are mandatory.
+Optionally, you can retrieve tags and a category for the articles.
 An article can have multiple tags but exactly one category.
     * **Method**: Select the type of HTTP request method.
     * **URL**: Enter the request target, the URL.
     * **Credential**: Select the [credential](bot-accounts-credentials.html) to use for authentication if applicable.